The Saas Business Model: Everything You Need To KnowBy Jamie Toyne

 - A Saas business can be more difficult to maintain than other business models as either you need to understand the programming and coding behind the software or you need to hire a team of people to be able to run it for you.

 - It can be more difficult to sell a Saas business as again, it may have more niche buyers who can understand the business or are willing to take it on.
+Finding a broker with experience in the SaaS industry can make things easier.

 Terms to know

 So we briefly touched on the churn rate above.
 But what exactly is it and how do you calculate it?
 The churn rate refers to the percentage of customers that cancel and drop out of the service over a period of time.
 It is important to know the churn rate, as a measure of how healthy the business is and how well it is going.
 You can calculate it in the following way: Number of churned customers per month divided by number of remaining customers.
+Read our guide on SaaS churn rate for more info.

 LTV (Customer Lifetime Value)